"Love is patient. Love is kind, not arrogant,

 —Matthew 24:36

-Jerry was living life to his fullest by the world's standards and was not interested in knowing God.
-Most of his money, and he had a lot of it, was made in what believers would find extremely distasteful.
+Jerry had been living life to the fullest by the world's standards and was not interested in knowing God.
+Most of his money (and he had a lot of it) was made in what believers would find highly distasteful.
 Nevertheless, all his daughters were believers, including my DIL, who worked for the megachurch I've mentioned previously our family attended, where more than half my children met their spouses.

-Yet, in the blink of an eye, everything changed.
+Yet, everything changed for Gary and his future in the blink of an eye.

 Within minutes, at the "appointed time," Jerry heard the Good News, dropped to his knees, and cried out to the Lord to be saved.
-Instantly, Jerry was born again and immediately freed from the fear of dying.
+Instantly, Jerry was born again and instantaneously freed from the fear of dying!
 His wife, too, was saved.
-Sadly, the treatment began to take Jerry's life and transform his appearance, leaving him horribly weak, so at my son's wedding, he was only able to walk his daughter halfway down the aisle.
+Even though the treatment began to take Jerry's life and transform his appearance, leaving him horribly weak, at my son's wedding, he was able to walk his daughter halfway down the aisle after Brother John passed his sister to their father.

-Like my son, I believed that the Lord planned to heal Jerry so he could continue his quest to share the Good News with everyone he met and the friends or family he knew needed the Lord, too.
+Like my son, I absolutely believed that the Lord planned to heal Jerry so he could continue his quest to share the Good News with everyone he met—all his family, friends, and strangers he knew also needed the Lord and His salvation.
 Yet, our plans are not His plans, so on returning from their honeymoon, Jerry passed away.
-Yet, as sad as it was to lose a father who was so young, everyone was given Jerry's Final Hour testimony to absorb and then to share over and over again.
+Nevertheless, as sad as it was to lose a father who was so young, his children knew that their father was with His Father, and everyone, including you, has been given Jerry's Final Hour Salvation Story to absorb and then share over and over again just as I will continue to do.

 Guide my feet and